Erskine Fire: Progression

-On July 11 the fire was 100% contained.
+On July 11, the fire was 100% contained.
+The cost of suppressing the fire came to $23 million, according to the National Interagency Fire Center.

-Fatalities
+Effects

-On Friday, June 24, officials confirmed that 2 people had been killed by the fast moving fire.
+On June 24, officials confirmed that 2 people had been killed by the fast moving fire.
 Officials also stated that cadaver dogs were being used to search for possible additional victims.
 The deceased victims were an elderly couple who died while attempting to flee their home.

-On Saturday June 25, a third set of remains was found, though the body had been burned so badly that it is unclear on whether or not the remains belong to a human or an animal.
-Monday morning, the Kern County Sheriff's Office confirmed that the remains belonged to an animal and not to a human.
+On June 25, a third set of remains was found, though the body had been burned so badly that it is unclear whether or not the remains belong to a human or an animal.
+On June 27, the Kern County Sheriff's Office confirmed that the remains belonged to an animal and not to a human.